dadoug/gneasy-genkey/Readme.md

 ```

 The extra flags used for symmetrically encrypting
-the revocation certificate are:
+sensitive files (like the revocation certificate) are:
 ```
 --cipher-algo AES256
 --digest-algo SHA512
 ```
+Sensitive temporary files are written to the output directory
+and `shred`-ed on exit (when `shred`/`srm` are available).

-GnuPG "state-machine" command, status, output, attribute and logger files
+GnuPG "state-machine" command-/status-/output-/attribute-/logger- files
 are written to `/tmp/egk-XXXXXXXXXX/`.
 These files do not contain particularly sensitive information
-and are deleted on exit.
+and are deleted (e.g. `rm`-ed) on exit.